Fuli-al/Fuli-al/README.md

 ships♡

-i don't really ship much so there's only the ones i really love, tho idm other ships as long as their not problematic or weird.
+i don't really ship much so there's only the ones i really love, tho idm other ships as long as they're not problematic or weird.
 - Gyro x Johnny
 - Giorno x Trish
 - Hot Pants x Diego